top of page

 The device being all-day wear for city-life users, it's key to find solutions for each need throughout their work-days, but also time-off, business travel...
 This document would later become referenced and consulted many times throughout the project duration.

-See below a dumb-down version of it (most of it can not be disclosed):
+See below a dumb-down version of it - Actual file contained 50+ features (most of it can not be disclosed):

 2. Build the 1st feature matrix for each interface